Creator: Cameron Diaz

 - Gasshole: She won Nickelodeon's inaugural Best Burp at the Kids' Choice Awards.

-- The Lad-ette: Surfs in her spare time.
-Also played Lad-ettes in Theres Something About Mary and the Shrek films.
+- The Lad-ette: Played Ladettes in There's Something About Mary and the Shrek films.
 In Any Given Sunday, her father was an American Football team owner and possibly ex-player who raised her like she was a guy.

 - Ms. Fanservice: Often her roles present her as lust object.